 The application process for Shellac is mostly the same.
 However, one key difference is the nail tech doesn't roughen up the nail.
 The dehydration and cleaning with alcohol is the only preparation of the nail bed.
 Another key difference is that Shellac requires curing under a UV light for one minute.

 Both gel polishes and Shellac smell mostly like nail polish.
-The best results for gel nails are obtained with a visit to the salon because of the special equipment and products, but for those willing to try it at home, the video below demonstrates a DIY gel manicure:
+The best results for gel nails are obtained with a visit to the salon because of the special equipment and products.

 For gel polish, nail techs remove the shine from the polish with a file.
 They then soak the nails in acetone for five to 10 minutes and scrape the polish away with a cuticle pusher.
 Some nail techs apply a cotton ball soaked in acetone directly to the nail and secure with aluminum foil.